Matisantillan11/DicodeADNApi/readme.md

 }
 ```

-2. If the DNA provided is incorrect, you must receive the **status code 400** and this information
+2. If the DNA provided doesn't have mutations, you must receive the **status code 403** and this information

 ```json
 {